-In limited circumstances, the Director General may grant an exemption from the requirement that each separate agency office be under the charge of a separate licensee.
+In limited circumstances, the Secretary may grant an exemption from the requirement that each separate agency office be under the charge of a separate licensee.
 For more information refer to the Exemptions to licensee-in-charge-rule.

 A licensee is responsible for the supervision of their business.
-A licensee employed by another licensee as the person in charge of a place of business is responsible for the proper supervision of the business carried on there.
+A licensee employed by another licensee is responsible for the proper supervision of the business carried on there.
 The licensee who owns the business also remains accountable for the actions of employees.
-Proper supervision entails:
+Proper supervision includes:

-The Act enables the Director General to issue guidelines for licensees as to what constitutes proper supervision.
-A failure to comply with the requirements of the guidelines is deemed to be a failure to properly supervise the business and carries a penalty not exceeding 200 penalty units ($22,000) in the case of a corporation or 100 penalty units ($11,000) in any other case.
+The Act enables the Secretary to issue guidelines for licensees as to what constitutes proper supervision.
+Failure to comply with the requirements of the guidelines carries a penalty not exceeding 200 penalty units ($22,000) in the case of a corporation or 100 penalty units ($11,000) in any other case.

-All agency work by a certificate of registration holder must be done under the supervision of the licensee in charge of the place of business at which the certificate holder is employed.
+Any agency work done by a certificate of registration holder must be supervised by the licensee in charge.
 The licensee must hold a licence in the category relevant to the work carried out by the employee.
-For example, a stock and station salesperson must be supervised by the holder of a stock and station agent’s licence.
+For example, a stock and station salesperson must be supervised by the holder of a stock and station agents licence.